Free quotients of fundamental groups of smooth quasi-projective varieties: Proof of the main theorem

-For $\alpha={5 \over 3}$ we obtain that, with only finitely many exceptions $\Xi=\{D \vert D=\sum m_iD_i\}$, a pencil in a linear system $D$ will have at most $10$ reducible fibers with all components in $\Delta$.
-Since each linear system may have only a finitely many isotopy classes of pencils (it is bounded by the number of strata in a stratification of the set of pair $(l,Disc)$ where $l$ is a line and $Disc$ is the discriminant in the complete linear system $\PP(H^0({\cal O}(D))$), this may create only a finite set of pencils in $H^0({\cal O}(D))$ with $D \in \Xi$ having as irreducible components the curves in $\Delta$.
+Since each linear system may have only a finitely many isotopy classes of pencils (it is bounded by the number of strata in a stratification of the set of pair $(l,Disc)$ where $l$ is a line and $Disc$ is the discriminant in the complete linear system $\PP(H^0({\cal O}(D))$), this may create only a finite set of pencils in $H^0({\cal O}(D))$ with $D \in \Xi$ whose classes of irreducible components are in $\Delta$ for $r+1> 10$ of its members.
+If $M_2(V,\Delta)+1$ is the maximal number of reducible members in this finite set of pencils, then for $r>M_2(V,\Delta)$ the class of members of the pencil will be in $\Delta$.
 This shows the theorem. \end{proof}